SkiFire13/master-thesis/chapters/4-implementation.typ

     total: 0.024
 ```

-Then, we bundle together the lps file and a file holding the formula specified above into a pbes file, another internal format.
+Then, we bundled together the lps file and a file holding the formula specified above into a pbes file, another internal format, using the `lps2pbes` utility.

 ```cmd
 > lps2pbes bridge.lps --formula=bridge_report_17.mcf \